pmean/build-website/text/07/DallasPostlude.md

 > talk.
 >
 > This was by far the largest audience I had ever given a talk for.
 I
-> don\'t have an official count, but the talk was in one of those large
+> don't have an official count, but the talk was in one of those large
 > ballrooms (the Texas Ballroom, both A and B!) and more than half of
 > the seats looked to be filled.
 It was easily more than five hundred
 > people.
 No doubt many of the attendees were there for the other two